 The cost of the Wildfire Mitigation Plan is \$300.00.
 An invoice will be included when you receive the plan.
-Payment is due within 30 days from the date of the invoice.
 Any Bolded categories will be filled in by the Colorado State Forest Service (CSFS) representative at the time of initial site visit.
 If you have any questions about this form please contact Matthew Jedra at 303-823-5774.